 If their salary is above 50K€, there is a more flexible worktime option than the default 35 hour/week schedule that includes RTT days.
 This avoids all tracking/payment of overtime hours.
 See more information in the vacation leave section below.

-Vacation Leave in France
+Vacation Days in France

 All employees have a right to paid leave.
 Employees are entitled to 5 weeks of paid leave per year.
 This is prorated according to days worked.